PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: Related Work

 \section{Related Work}

 \paragraph{Classical Parametric Inference} As discussed, classical statistical approaches consider uncertainty under a fixed generative, often linear model \cite{cox2006principles, reid2015}.
-Typically, these approaches focus on proving confidence intervals of parameters of linear models \cite{belloni2012sparse, buhlmann2013, zhang2014confidence, vandeGeer2014,javanmard2014confidenceintervalshypothesistesting}.
-Another significant line of work is on post-selection inference, which focuses on statistical inference in the best linear approximation of an underlying regression function \cite{fithian2014optimal,tibshirani2016exact,lee2016exact,tian2017asymptotics}.
-These methods, while influential, are not the focus of our work since we focus on \emph{prediction intervals} without specifying an underlying generative model.
+Typically, these approaches focus on deriving analytic distributions of parameter estimators \cite{belloni2012sparse, buhlmann2013, zhang2014confidence, vandeGeer2014,javanmard2014confidenceintervalshypothesistesting}.
+Another significant line of work is post-selection inference, which focuses on statistical inference in the best linear approximation of an underlying regression function \cite{fithian2014optimal,tibshirani2016exact,lee2016exact,tian2017asymptotics}.
+These methods, while influential, are not the focus of our work since they specify an underlying generative model and focus on theoretically studying the confidence intervals for parameters.
+In contrast, our work aims to empirically construct and evaluate trustworthy \emph{prediction intervals} without assuming such a model.

 \paragraph{Resampling} Resampling to assess uncertainty has been widely studied in statistics.
-Prominent among resampling methods are the jackknife \cite{quenouille1949approximate,quinlan1986induction} and bootstrap \cite{efron1992bootstrap,stine1985bootstrap}.
-The bootstrap is a key component of PCS UQ since we use it to assess finite-sample variability for our screened-models.
+Prominent among resampling methods are the bootstrap \cite{efron1992bootstrap,stine1985bootstrap}, subsampling \cite{politis1994large, bickel1997resampling}, and the jackknife \cite{quenouille1949approximate,quinlan1986induction}.
+The bootstrap is a key component of PCS-UQ since we use it to assess finite-sample variability for our screened models.
 There have also been a number of related papers that use leave-one-out approaches for constructing prediction intervals \cite{stone1974cross, butler1980predictive}.
-These methods typically do not address model selection, and require re-fitting the model for every training sample, which renders them infeasible for modern ML models.
+These methods typically do not address model checking or perform model screening, and require re-fitting the model for every training sample, which renders them infeasible for modern ML models.
 See Efron and Gong \cite{efron1983leisurely} for a comprehensive overview of different approaches.
+There has also been a line of work to quantify uncertainty of ensemble methods based on resampling methods such as bagging and bootstrapping, e.g., Random Forests\cite{mentch2016quantifying, wager2014confidence}.